jotafeldmann/dra-dual-reference-array/README.md

 - Examples
 - Tests
 - Error throwing;
-- Treat same name properties: duplicate indexes must generate a error or a property with a array (obj.fieldName[0], obj.fieldName[1]) and allow a function parameter for custom solutions;
+- Treat same name properties: duplicate indexes must generate a error or a property with the array (obj.fieldName[0], obj.fieldName[1]) and allow a function parameter for custom solutions;
 - A option to change/remove the _ (underscore) of the names: by default, all properties contain _ (underscore) at first char position, to avoid collision with reserved words;

 ## Real world application